top of page

 Failure 2: Leading based on a worldly standard.

-You will not find a single man of God who will say he leads based on anything but the word of God.
+You will not find a single man of God who will say he leads based on anything but the word of God (if you do, run).
 But when you compare their actual leadership to what we find in the New Testament, you quickly realize the Bible is secondary for the majority of pastors.

 • Religious traditions: Things they've heard the Bible says but have never investigated themselves to be sure it actually does.
 Examples include assuming a church should be run by a single pastor, that deacons are leaders, or that a board of elders should be made up of influential people in the church.